 My oldest daughter used to say that her Mommy's job is to "make friends."
 She's right.
-I am among those fortunate few who truly love their job, and keeping our CapDev finger-on-the-pulse of the nonprofit sector by simply meeting and talking to "friends" since joining the firm in 2006 is a true pleasure for me.
+I am among those fortunate few who truly love their job, and keeping our CapDev finger-on-the-pulse of the nonprofit sector by meeting and talking to "friends" since joining the firm in 2006 is a true pleasure for me.

 My role at CapDev incorporates the ideal combination of my zest for volunteerism and my background in nonprofit management, including 12 years in marketing and development director positions.
 Not only do I meet and talk with potential new CapDev clients, determining how best we can help, but I also dedicate CapDev resources to studying philanthropic data and news in order to share our knowledge-base, engaging in philanthropy through workshops and conferences.